-So, what can we do about it?
+What can we do about it?

 Here are a few tips to help you refine a mask or create a custom mask for your selection.

 - 1Add or subtract luminosity masks.
-You can combine multiple masks together or subtract one from others.
+You can combine multiple masks together or subtract one from the other.
 To do that, cmd/ctrl + click on a luminosity mask, then add other masks by holding down shift + cmd/ctrl + click.
 You can add as many masks as you want.
 Opt/alt + cmd/ctrl + click to exclude a mask from your selection if needed.

 - 2Right click on the mask in the layers panel and select refine mask.
-Select the view mode to black and white and use the adjustments below to refine your mask.
-Very straight forward.
+Change the view mode to black and white and use the adjustments below to refine your mask.

-It’s a head scratcher in blending.
+It’s a head scratcher in exposure blending.

-How does ghosting look like?
+So how does ghosting look like?

 But that’s not an option in this case.

-The solution here is:
+The solution here is double processing.

 Double Processing A Single Raw Image

+No, I don’t mean editing the image in both Photoshop and Lightroom.
 It’s a post-processing technique where you take a single Raw image and make a duplicate copy.

 You brighten up the shadows in one and darkening the highlights in the other, and you blend both together.
 In this case, with luminosity masks.